tonyg/squeak-actors/processes.md

 behavior object.
 See the section on [proxies](proxies.html) for more information on the `actor` method of `ActorProxy`.

+### Cleaning up associated resources

+If an actor's behavior object responds to `postExitCleanup:`, that method is called after the actor has terminated.
+The argument passed to the method is the `exitReason` of the terminating actor.

+The method runs in a fresh, temporary process, not in the actor's own process.
+By the time of the call to `postExitCleanup:`, the actor's own process is guaranteed to have terminated.
+See `ActorProcess >> signalExit`.

 ## ActorProcess: Erlang-style processes

 Instances of `ActorProcess` implement a "process style" actor, in the